PapyrusCompendium/Mini-Web-Server/README.md

 This project is intended to be used as a temporary web server, for miscellaneous data transfer.
 I am not responsible for any the data sent using this tool, or the integrity of that data.
+This server is capable of sending very large amounts of data, unlike many web servers in C# that are limited it a few GB of data.

 # How to use
 This is a super simplistic tool to use.
 Simply run the executable it will create a directory in the directory it is located, named "HyperTextDocuments".
 All documents inside this folder will be accessible through HTTP protocol.

 # Bugs and issues
 If you encounter and bugs or issues, feel free to open an issue on GitHub.
 I will address these issues as soon as I can.